2023 RAV Staff in Bendigo.

 Luth has lived and breathed regional touring for over a decade as a performer and company director with Solid State Circus.
 She has produced solo and ensemble works for schools, theatres and events across Australia and overseas, and is 5 towns away from finishing the song “I’ve been everywhere, man”.
 Luth has spent time in Darwin and the Top End teaching circus to young people in First Nations communities and working on events.
 She has a passion for street performance and busking advocacy; bringing live art to isolated communities, and making really great jam.

-Pippin Davies, Senior Manager, Creative Learning
+Pippin Remi, Senior Manager, Creative Learning

 Country: Wurundjeri Woi Wurrung, Boon Wurrung | Pronouns: She/Her